Barr Smith Library

-The Barr Smith Library is the main library of the University of Adelaide, situated in the centre of the North Terrace campus.
+The Barr Smith Library is the main library of Adelaide University, situated in the centre of the North Terrace campus.
 It is named after its early benefactor Robert Barr Smith and was formally established in 1882, though its history dates back to 1877 when it purchased its first book.

 History

 The Barr Smith Library is the third-oldest university library in Australia and was originally located in the Mitchell Building.
 The library purchased its first book in 1877 for £11, prior to its formal establishment in 1882.
 It was later named after its founder Robert Barr Smith who throughout his life had donated £9,000 to purchase books towards the struggling library, which previously had no librarian and an annual budget of £200 of which £150 were spent on books.
 William Barlow, the registrar, acted as the de facto first librarian of the then-small library and R. J. M. Clucas was the first official librarian in 1900.

 Following Robert's death in 1915, an additional endowment of £11,000 in 1920 was made by his family.
 In 1928, his son Tony Elder Barr Smith donated almost £35,000 towards a new building for the library to reduce congestion at its original site.
 Robert's granddaughter Christine Margaret Mcgregor also donated almost 5,000 books in 1974.
 The building was designed in the Georgian Revival architecture style by Walter Hervey Bagot of the Adelaide-based architecture firm Woods, Bagot & Laybourne Smith and was inspired by Kensington Palace in London.
 Following its completion, its collection was transferred from the Mitchell Building through a zip line.
 The building features red-brick exteriors with an entrance with Corinthian pillars below an inscription reading "The Barr Smith Library".
 It was later expanded twice to increase capacity, reaching a peak of 2.4 million books in 2014.